tj-tusharjain/azure-compute-docs/articles/virtual-machines/configure-vm-watch.md

 #### Environment attribute enrichments

 In addition to tags, VM watch also checks the eligibility <insert link to plugin page> of the signal before execution.
-Customers can specify environment attributes to help VM watch determine the eligibility of each signal for execution.
+The environment attributes can be specified to help VM watch determine the eligibility of each signal for execution.
-For instance, if a customer knows that the VM has outbound traffic disabled, they can provide this information to VM Watch.
-This will ensure that any outbound network-related signal execution is marked as ineligible.
+For instance, if outbound traffic has been disabled on a VM, this information can be provided to VM Watch.
+This will ensure that any outbound network-related signal execution will be marked as ineligible.
 ```
 {
    "vmWatchSettings": {